AmirSavand/savage-gaming/README.md

 In this mode, you capture the flag and return it to base, kill everyone in the proccess.

 - Random spawn points
+- Sniper rifle on spawn
 - Random packages to collect
 - Random color
 - One time vehicles to purchase (like BMX)
 - Flag and base map icon and pickup
+- Flag bearer can not get in any vehicle or use skydive item

 ## Features